 - Pull the dutch oven out of the oven.
 Carefully remove the bread from the dutch oven and let cool for at least 1 hour before slicing.

-This bread is easy to make and is the perfect side dish for soups, stews, and chilis.
+This bread is easy to make and is the perfect side dish for soups, stews, and chili’s.
 I personally like to start the process before bed and then bake around lunch time to make sure it’s ready for dinner.

 While the crust is usually firm the inside of this bread is typically soft, if it’s not you may have over worked the dough.
 I’ve done this a few times and while it’s still good I prefer the softer center.
+If your bread is a bit tough on the inside it does make an excellent toast for sandwiches.

 What’s your favorite soup or stew to serve bread with?
 Let me know in the comments below.
 Follow me on Pinterest for more like this and pin this to your favorite bread boards.